cyanoei/duke-team/docs/CS2113T-F09-3-Eggventory-UG.md

 #### 3.5.3 Returning specific Loans: `loan return` **[coming in v2.0]**

 This marks specific Loans of a Person as returned.
+The loan remains archived in the system, but the stock is free to be loaned out by someone else.
   Format: `loan return <Matric No.> {<Stock Code> <Quantity>}`

 #### 3.5.4 Returning all Loans: `loan returnall` **[coming in v2.0]**